 and post notes and photos about your poem like Elaine George .

-Upon my arrival, she dared me to join her, but no amount of coaxing could persuade me this day.
+Upon my arrival, she dared me to join her, but no amount of coaxing could persuade me on this day.
 Being grounded for a week was too high a price to pay for a torn dress.
 Finally climbing down, she joined me on the trek up the hill after throwing her homework assignment over the bridge.
 She thought this was the funniest thing ever, but I thought I detected a trace of doubt in that laugh.

-Aunt Gladys was mom's much older sister by twenty-three years, whom I was in awe of.
-She had black hair and black eyes like Great-Grandma Causseys, and skin the colour of milk.
-She wore straight, black skirts, just below the knee and silk blouses in vivid solid colours.
-She always wore shoes with high heels as she was barley 5 feet tall.
-She was a beautiful vision to behold.
+Aunt Gladys was older than Mum by twenty-three years.
+She was strikingly beautiful, and I was in awe of her.
+She had black hair and ebony colored eyes like Great-Grandma Causseys.
+Her skin was the color of milk.
+She wore straight, black skirts,( just below the knees), and silk blouses in vivid, solid colors.
+She always wore shoes with high heels as she was barely 5 feet tall.

 Copyright © Elaine George | Year Posted 2018